python/cpython/Doc/library/idle.rst

 Menus
 -----

-IDLE has two window types, the Shell window and the Editor window.
+IDLE has two main window types, the Shell window and the Editor window.
 It is possible to have multiple editor windows simultaneously.
+Output windows, such as used for Edit / Find in Files, are a subtype of edit window.
+They currently have the same top menu as Editor windows but a different default title and context menu.

 IDLE's menus dynamically change based on which window is currently selected.
 Each menu documented below indicates which window type it is associated with.
 Click on the dotted line at the top of a menu to "tear it off": a separate window containing the menu is created (for Unix and Windows only).

 File menu (Shell and Editor)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-New file
+New File
-   Create a new file editing window
+   Create a new file editing window.

 Open...
-   Open an existing file
+   Open an existing file with an Open dialog.

-Open module...
-   Open an existing module (searches sys.path)

 Recent Files
-   Open a list of recent files
+   Open a list of recent files.
+Click one to open it.

+Open Module...
+   Open an existing module (searches sys.path).

 .. index::
    single: Class browser
    single: Path browser

-Class browser
+Class Browser
-   Show classes and methods in current file
+   Show functions, classes, and methods in the current Editor file in a tree structure.
+In the shell, open a module first.

-Path browser
+Path Browser
-   Show sys.path directories, modules, classes and methods
+   Show sys.path directories, modules, functions, classes and methods in a tree structure.

 Save
-   Save current window to the associated file (unsaved windows have a
-   \* before and after the window title)
+   Save the current window to the associated file, if there is one.
+Windows that have been changed since being opened or last saved have a \* before and after the window title.
+If there is no associated file, do Save As instead.

 Save As...
-   Save current window to new file, which becomes the associated file
+   Save the current window with a Save As dialog.
+The file saved becomes the new associated file for the window.

 Save Copy As...
-   Save current window to different file without changing the associated file
+   Save the current window to different file without changing the associated file.

 Print Window
-   Print the current window
+   Print the current window to the default printer.

 Close
-   Close current window (asks to save if unsaved)
+   Close the current window (ask to save if unsaved).

 Exit
-   Close all windows and quit IDLE (asks to save if unsaved)
+   Close all windows and quit IDLE (ask to save unsaved windows).

 Edit menu (Shell and Editor)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Undo
-   Undo last change to current window (a maximum of 1000 changes may be undone)
+   Undo the last change to the current window.
+A maximum of 1000 changes may be undone.

 Redo
-   Redo last undone change to current window
+   Redo the last undone change to the current window.

 Cut
-   Copy selection into system-wide clipboard; then delete the selection
+   Copy selection into the system-wide clipboard; then delete the selection.

 Copy
-   Copy selection into system-wide clipboard
+   Copy selection into the system-wide clipboard.

 Paste
-   Insert system-wide clipboard into window
+   Insert contents of the system-wide clipboard into the current window.

+The clipboard functions are also available in context menus.

 Select All
-   Select the entire contents of the edit buffer
+   Select the entire contents of the current window.

 Find...
-   Open a search dialog box with many options
+   Open a search dialog with many options

-Find again
+Find Again
-   Repeat last search
+   Repeat the last search, if there is one.

-Find selection
+Find Selection
-   Search for the string in the selection
+   Search for the currently selected string, if there is one.

 Find in Files...
-   Open a search dialog box for searching files
+   Open a file search dialog.
+Put results in an new output window.

 Replace...
-   Open a search-and-replace dialog box
+   Open a search-and-replace dialog.

-Go to line
+Go to Line
-   Ask for a line number and show that line
+   Move cursor to the line number requested and make that line visible.

+Show Completions
+   Open a scrollable list allowing selection of keywords and attributes.
+See Completions in the Tips sections below.

-Expand word
+Expand Word
-   Expand the word you have typed to match another word in the same buffer;
+   Expand a prefix you have typed to match a full word in the same window;
-   repeat to get a different expansion
+   repeat to get a different expansion.

 Show call tip
-   After an unclosed parenthesis for a function, open a small window with function parameter hints
+   After an unclosed parenthesis for a function, open a small window with function parameter hints.

 Show surrounding parens
-   Highlight the surrounding parenthesis
+   Highlight the surrounding parenthesis.

-Show Completions
-   Open a scroll window allowing selection keywords and attributes.
-See Completions below.

 Format menu (Editor window only)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Indent region
+Indent Region
-   Shift selected lines right by the indent width (default 4 spaces)
+   Shift selected lines right by the indent width (default 4 spaces).

-Dedent region
+Dedent Region
-   Shift selected lines left by the indent width (default 4 spaces)
+   Shift selected lines left by the indent width (default 4 spaces).

-Comment out region
+Comment Out Region
-   Insert ## in front of selected lines
+   Insert ## in front of selected lines.

-Uncomment region
+Uncomment Region
-   Remove leading # or ## from selected lines
+   Remove leading # or ## from selected lines.

-Tabify region
+Tabify Region
-   Turns *leading* stretches of spaces into tabs.
+   Turn *leading* stretches of spaces into tabs.
 (Note: We recommend using 4 space blocks to indent Python code.)

-Untabify region
+Untabify Region
-   Turn *all* tabs into the correct number of spaces
+   Turn *all* tabs into the correct number of spaces.

-Toggle tabs
+Toggle Tabs
    Open a dialog to switch between indenting with spaces and tabs.

 New Indent Width